 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard 2018 Clairette Blanche is our fourth varietal bottling of this rare grape, prized in the Southern Rhone for producing whites that maintain their acidity and minerality in a warm climate.
+The Tablas Creek Vineyard 2019 Clairette Blanche is our fifth varietal bottling of this rare grape, prized in the Southern Rhone for producing whites that maintain their acidity and minerality in a warm climate.
 The half-acre of estate grapes we own were propagated from budwood cuttings from the Château de Beaucastel estate.

-The 2018 Clairette Blanche has a bright, mineral nose of nectarine, sea spray, and lemongrass.
-The palate is bright but smooth and persistent, with flavors of preserved lemon, peach pit, and wet rocks.
+The 2019 Clairette Blanche has a clean mineral nose of lemongrass, lychee, and honeydew melon.
+The palate is bright and yet mouth-filling, with flavors of fresh apricot, lemon, chalky minerality, and a little sweet anise-tinged spice.
 The finish is clean, long, and mouth-watering, with a lingering citrus note.

 - Adelaida District Paso Robles